 Evan’s Plunge – The hot springs that earned the city of Hot Springs its name feed this indoor/outdoor pool and water park.
 We didn’t try it on this trip, but it’s a popular Hot Springs attraction.
 I know my kids never say “no” to a swimming pool.

 Traveling by air?
 Rapid City Regional Airport is the nearest airport to the Black Hills.
 Denver International is the nearest major airport.
 We recommend SkyScanner or AirfareWatchdog to compare fares from major airlines.
 Then book directly from the airline, rather than a 3rd party site.
 Find out why HERE.

 Need a rental car?
 Driving your own car is the best way to explore the Black Hills.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.

 Need a place to stay?
 Rapid City makes a good base for this trip.
 It’s the biggest city in the area, with a wide selection of hotels, restaurants, shopping and other vacation amenities.
 Wherever you stay, get a room with an in-room refrigerator so that you can store picnic supplies.
 We stayed at Howard Johnson Inn and Suites and would stay there again.
 Click the buttons below to read my review or check availability for this hotel on TripAdvisor.

 Have you visited the Black Hills?
 What attraction was your favorite, or which would you most like to visit?
 Please share your thoughts in the comments!